Content marketing is the “show don’t sell” of promotion, based on communication of useful information and mutual discovery.

 Here’s what I mean:

-Imagine you’re at your friend Mary’s huge bash of a party and her friend Georgina accosts you with, “Hey, Mary told me you have a dog.
-Did Mary tell you I take dog portraits?”
+Imagine you’re at a friend huge bash of a party and a friend of the host, Georgina, accosts you with, “Hey, I know you have a dog.
+Did you know I take dog portraits?”

 Georgina shoves her card at you, “Give me your information.
 It’s time for holiday dog photos.
 I’ll text you tomorrow and follow up.
 We can set up an appointment.”